 |4GB Data||£15/month||Up to 62% discount on standard price (£40)|

 |10GB Data||£25/month||Up to 75% discount on standard price (£100)|

-In practice, you’ll be better off buying a Data Boost if your average data consumption is more than 400MB per month (0.4GB per month).
-At this level, you’d be paying £4 for 400MB of data at normal Pay As You Go rates or you could buy a 500MB Data Boost for the same price.
+In practice, you’re best off buying a Data Boost if your average data consumption is more than 400MB per month (0.4GB per month).
+At this level, you’d be paying £4 for 400MB of data at normal Pay As You Go rates (whereas you can get a 500MB Data Boost for the same price).

-Data Boosts can be combined with the usage of minutes and texts at the normal Pay As You Go rate.
-For instance, a customer using 200 minutes and 500MB of data will typically pay around £6/month (£2 for 200 minutes, and £4 for the 500MB Data Boost).
+Data Boosts can also be combined with the usage of minutes and texts at the normal Pay As You Go rate.
+For instance, a customer using 200 minutes and 500MB of data will typically pay around £6 per month (£2 for 200 minutes, and £4 for the 500MB Data Boost).

 Minimum Top-Up Requirement

 For customers who want the ability to choose their own custom phone number, 1pMobile offers a choice of paid-for memorable phone numbers.
-The memorable numbers all begin with 07434 and are split into five different price ranges according to how memorable they are:
+The memorable numbers currently all begin with 07486 and are split into five different price ranges according to how memorable they are:

 - £75 for a platinum number